markov2/perl5-Business-CAMT/lib/Business/CAMT/tags/README.md

 Many, many abbreviations are missing from that list, so added manually.
 I did not understand all abbreviations, so still some work to do.
 Help me complete the list.
 (159 to go, out of 1343)
-For this, https://www.mx-message.com is a great help.
+For this, https://www.mx-message.com is a great help (even with its older and limited number of messages)

 Some short versions have stayed.
 Those made some names increadably long, without adding much clarity: